-Counsel should make sure their IT department or service provider knows where source code is stored and how it can be collected completely and efficiently.
-In the event the court mandates a third party review of source code, counsel should be prepared to hire an outside forensic expert.
+Counsel should make sure the IT department or service provider knows where source code is stored and how it can be collected completely and efficiently.
+In the event the court mandates a third-party review of source code, counsel should be prepared to hire an outside forensic expert.

-Creating/Receiving a Complete Source Code Production
+Creating / Receiving a Complete Source Code Production

 Once the initial review process has been completed and relevant source code has been determined, the process of creating a production to provide opposing counsel begins.

 Receiving source code in a printed or imaged (TIFF or PDF) format will not be useful for analysis.
 Any format other than the original source code tree in digital form will increase the cost of analysis.
-It is usually most cost effective, as well as easiest for the producing party, to produce the entire source code tree as maintained in the version control system.
-This is often referred to as revision control or source control system.
-Additionally, pursuant to Fed.
+It is usually most cost-effective, as well as easiest for the producing party, to produce the entire source code tree as maintained in the version control system.
+This is often referred to as revision control or source control system.8 Additionally, pursuant to Fed.
 R. Civ.
-P. 34(b)(2)(E) (ii) it is the electronic structure "in which it is ordinarily maintained or in a reasonably usable form or forms."
+P. 34(b)(2)(E) (ii), the source code tree best represents the electronic structure "in which it is ordinarily maintained or in a reasonably usable form or forms."
 Another option for production would be to have the producing party provide a laptop that would contain all supporting material required to review the production, such as development tools, database systems, and source code control systems.
-The party receiving the source code should request the exact software package supplier, name and version of the control system to confirm that upon receipt of the production, they will have the technological capability to review the files.
-In some cases, this can save both sides time as requesting party does not have to bombard producing party with questions about setup and configuration.
+The party receiving the source code should request the exact software package supplier, name and version of the control system to confirm that upon receipt of the production, it will have the technological capability to review the files.9 In some cases, this can save both sides time as the requesting party does not have to bombard the producing party with questions about setup and configuration.

-It is important that the producing party determines completeness of source code before handing over to opposing counsel.
-The best way to check completeness of a source code production is to load the production on to a configured computer and rebuild an executable version of the program.
-If you can create a functioning executable version of the program, the production is complete.
+It is important that the producing party determines completeness of source code before handing it over to opposing counsel.
+This will be specific to the scope of the dispute.
+If relevancy and scope encompasses a full and complete program, then one way to check completeness would be to load the production onto a configured computer and rebuild an executable version of the program.
+If the scope is more narrow and requires only sections of the source code to be produced, then counsel needs to ensure that the agreed-upon portion is complete and covers all the pieces under dispute.
 In some cases, several versions of the source code may need to be examined to determine what versions, if any, contained infringing elements.
-Dr. Lee Hollaar, computer law professor at the University of Utah in Salt Lake City, recommends utility programs such as Microsoft's WinDiff be used to compare source code files in a directory structure to determine which files may have changed between versions as well as specific lines in the file that may have changed.
+Dr. Lee Hollaar, computer law professor at the University of Utah in Salt Lake City, recommends that utility programs such as Microsoft's WinDiff be used to compare source code files in a directory structure in order to determine which files may have changed between versions as well as specific lines in the file that may have changed.